seattletimes/diaz-pitching/src/diaz/diaz.md

 They selected Diaz in the third round of the 2012 draft with the 98th overall pick.

-“We were excited when took him,” McNamara said.
+“We were excited when we took him,” McNamara said.
 “We knew the kid was ready to go.”

 </main>
 <div class="section photo">